Land Choices: Changing Development in America

 Tryon Farm (Indiana)

 This is your view on the drive out from Tryon Farm, a conservation subdivision in northwest Indiana.
 This 40 acre field is farmed and permanently preserved.
-The preserved barn is used by the residents for ping pong, gatherings, special events and more.
+The preserved barn is enjoyed by the residents.
 Four goats live in the barn also.
 The red wagon next to the barn is used for hayrides and provides countless hours of fun for residents.

 Tryon Farm Barn: